Snail2037/NIST-software-projects/README.md

 ## Pre-Requisites and Execution
 1. Data Input - Input file for both programs must be named as "KLSADD.tex".
-2. Computation - Each of these tasks (mM and aZ) contains two files (The program itself along with the input file.) for its execution, where these are placed in the same Workspace directory.
+2. Computation - Each of these tasks (mM and aZ) contains two files (The program itself along with the input file) for its execution.
+These files are placed in the same project Workspace directory.
 The output file (as mentioned in the Files Information) is created once the program is run.
 3. Execution - The Java software is needed to execute the program.

 ## Technologies